A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

-Therefore, the dynamics of $\cutOU{\Xs}$ can be described in the following way.
+The proof of the second statement is an adaptation of arguments in \cite[Proof of Proposition~3]{Bertoin:GF-Markovian}.
+For any $\levOU>0$, consider the truncated system $\cutOUd{\Xs}$ (see Lemma~\ref{Ch4:lem:cut} and Definition~\ref{Ch4:dfn:BOUP}).
+Note that the select fragment of $\cutOUd{\Xs}$ has the same size evolution $X_*$ as $\Xs$.
+Moreover, the system $\cutOUd{\Xs}$ has a discrete genealogical structure (corresponding to Definition~\ref{Ch4:dfn:BOUPF}).
+Since the select fragment of $\cutOUd{\Xs}$ is obtained by keeping the larger child and discarding the smaller one at each dislocation, the dynamics of $\cutOU{\Xs}$ can be described in the following way.
 Let $\Pm_x$ be the law of the process $(x^{\exp(-\dOU t)} X_*(t))_{t\geq 0}$.
-The ancestor of the cell system is the selected fragment $X_*$ of law $\Pm_1$.
-At each time $t\geq 0$ when $\frac{|\Delta X_*(t)|}{X_*(t-)} >\e^{-\levOU}$, a child cell is born with initial size $y:=-\Delta X_*(t)$.
-The size of the child particle proceeds according the selected fragment of the sub-population, so it has the law of $\Pm_y$.
-These children form the first generation, which evolve independently one of the others.
-Iterating this argument, we produce all generations and conclude that $\cutOUd{\Xs}$ has the same law as a cell system associated with $X_*$, in which each child cell (together with its descendants) is killed whenever its size at birth is less than or equal to $\e^{-\levOU}$ times the size of the parent right before the birth of child.
+Initially, there is one fragment whose size evolves according to $X_*$ of law $\Pm_1$.
+By \eqref{Ch4:eq:cut}, the first dislocation of the system $\cutOUd{\Xs}$ happens at the first time $t\geq 0$ when $\frac{|\Delta X_*(t)|}{X_*(t-)} >\e^{-\levOU}$, and a child cell is born with initial size $y:=|\Delta X_*(t)|$.
+After this branching event, the parent continues to evolve as $X_*$ and the child cell size proceeds independently of its parent, according to a process $X'_*$ of law $\Pm_y$.
+Furthermore, a new cell is generated at the first time $t'>t$ when $X_*$ has a jump such that $\frac{|\Delta X_*(t')|}{X_*(t'-)} >\e^{-\levOU}$ or $X'_*$ has a jump such that $\frac{|\Delta X'_*(t')|}{X'_*(t'-)} >\e^{-\levOU}$.
+This cell proceeds and produces offspring in a similar way, independently of the others.
+Iterating this argument, we produce all particles of $\cutOUd{\Xs}$.
+We hence conclude that $\cutOUd{\Xs}$ can be viewed as a truncated cell system in the sense of this section, associated with $X_*$, in which each child cell (together with its descendants) is killed whenever its size at birth is less than or equal to $\e^{-\levOU}$ times the size of the parent right before the birth of this child.
 Letting $\levOU \to \infty$, the claim follows from the monotonicity. \end{proof}